 Your chance of having a problem with your balance may get worse as the years go by.
-In fact, balance disorders are among the most common reasons that people over the age of 65 consult their healthcare professionals.
-It is understandable to feel concerned if you can no longer trust your sense of balance fully.
+In fact, balance disorders are among the most common reasons that people over the age of 65 consult their healthcare providers.
+It is understandable to feel concerned if you can no longer fully trust your sense of balance.

 Loss of balance also raises the risk of falls.
 This is a serious and even life-threatening complication.
 Falls are the leading cause of injuries—including fatal injuries—for people older than 65.

 Balance disorders are serious because of the risk of falls.
 But occasionally balance problems may warn of another health condition, such as a heart disorder, or a problem in the brain or nervous system.
 Because of all the possible causes and overlapping symptoms, balance problems can be quite tricky to diagnose.
 For these reasons, it is important to see a healthcare professional so that the source of your balance problem can be properly and promptly identified.
 Treatments, when needed, are usually simple and effective.